 Pumps are tested against general standards and rated accordingly.
-Before purchasing a pump, check whether the pump meets standards such as the CAN/CSA 22.2 No. 108 "Liquid Pumps".
-This information is available on websites such as www.ul.com.
+Before purchasing a pump, check whether the pump meets CSA standards and displays a "CSA Approved" sticker.

 Sump Pit Requirements

 If your sump pit is incorrectly sized, it will affect the operation of the pump.
 The pump is most efficient when it is working at its optimal flow rate, based on the capacity of the pit.
 The City's building code sets out minimum requirements for sump pit size: